This post was most recently updated on August 24th, 2022

 Getaway to Las Vegas?
 Ok I’ll be honest with you; it’s not my favorite destination.
-But I do know how to make the best of any travel opportunity, and I’m not going to let you down this time.
+But I do know how to make the best of any travel opportunity.
 I’ve been to Las Vegas many times and it’s usually about visiting or meeting family.
-Mostly because it’s halfway between San Diego, which I call home—and Utah, which is where my kids have been for several years.
+Mostly because it’s halfway between home and Utah, where my children live.
 But this trip was to visit the Consumer Electronics Show (CES) where I accompanied my husband and did some research of my own.

 Traveling to CES